eltigerchino/IntroToIT-A1/README.md

+## My Profile
+My name is Chew Tee Ming.
+My student number is s3812497.
+My email address is ctming01@hotmail.com .
+I am a Chinese Malaysian born and raised in Penang.
+I am currently a student at RMIT preparing to enrol in the Bachelor of Information Technology degree program.
+I am able to fluently speak English and a reasonable amount of Malay.
+I help to manage and set up the audio visual system for my local church on a regular basis and for special events.
+I started out without much prior experience or knowledge but gained many new skills and learned various things through helping out in this field.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/teeming01/teeming01.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.